Suv2005/plivo-ml-23ME33010/README.md

-All the files are inside data and starter directory the modified codes of train.py model.py are in it
+the modified codes of train.py model.py are inside data and starter directory